rbatis/fast_log/README.md

 A log implementation for extreme speed, using Crossbeam to double the efficiency (as opposed to the standard library MPSC) with a lockless channel, using a channel to write logs asynchronously.
 Completely use the safe code to achieve, without safe code

-* Low overhead, based on May coroutines
+* Low overhead, based on thread

 * High performance, use lockless message queue, log is stored in queue, then flush disk.
 It does not block the caller